jacobfriedman/vsc-logtalk/README.md

 ## ⚠️ Known Issues

 - `$LOGTALKUSER`'s full path must be manually entered in the extension settings.
+- The number of reported warnings and errors may be limited based on your Operating System (see below).

 ### Errors & Warnings

-*The number of reported warnings and errors may be limited.*  This extension uses `tail` to pull streamed warning and error messages from logtalk hooks into your scratch directory (scratch/.messages).
-Some operating systems will not parse a large throughput with `tail`.
+This extension uses `tail` to pull streamed warning and error messages from logtalk hooks into your scratch directory (scratch/.messages).
+Some operating systems will not parse a large throughput with `tail`. *One suggestion is to write code with less errors or warnings...*

-*One suggestion is to write better code (such that you will not stress your computer above the limit of what it is prepared to report).*

 ## Features